Gerosullivan/Pangur/context/spec.md

   - Stop when either all entering mice are placed or the board has no free cells.
   - If not all entering mice can be placed (board overwhelmed), trigger loss condition immediately.
   - After all mice are placed, refill the queue to 12 for preview of the next wave.
 Waves consistently supply 12 incoming mice in this prototype.
+- **Incoming Wave Presentation Stepper**
+  - Upon entering this phase, retain the stepper UI so each deterrence outcome and mouse placement requires an explicit `Next` input.
+  - Frame order: show deterrence total, then each scared mouse popping off the queue, followed by individual placements onto the grid.
+  - Provide clear textual callouts for automated testers (e.g., "Queue reduced to 7", "Placed mouse at B4").
+  - Final frame previews the refreshed queue and hands control back to the cat phase setup for the next round.

 ## 8. Special Cells & Modifiers